mikeovu/Mike-Portfolio-Site/content/About/index.md

 ![ucla](ucla.png)

-:musical_note: 2006 - 2010: Toured around the country as a drummer in a band and learned the hard way that
+:musical_note: 2006 - 2010: Toured around the country as a drummer in a band, where I obtained certain skills that would come in handy later in life.
+Some of the skills included building a social network in the music industry, face to face sales at malls (soliciting our album), and audio visual engineering (live sound and recording).

-:computer: 2011 - 2013: Learned the true value of a degree in political science and used my experience as an AV technician to find a job as a corporate AV technician at companies like AMD and Google.
-I used every opportunity to learn and gain experience in everything IT - windows/linux administration, virtualization, cloud computing, networking.
+:computer: 2011 - 2013: Learned the true value of a degree in political science :poop: This meant that I had to leverage my experience as a former college AV tech, as well as the skills I gained as a touring musician to obtain a job in corporate AV support.
+During my time as a corpoate AV support tech, I learned how to become an IT systems administrator, configuring and troubleshooting media servers, network switches, and end user machines.
+I eventually landed a job as a contractor at Google, which was a big milestone for me as an IT professional.

 ![google](google.webp)